CallanVass/Interview_Prep/README.md

 ### Something you enjoyed?

 This was my first real exposure to coding something by myself, and I felt really proud with the end product.
-My favourite part was probably the feeling of competence that accompanied completing a project by myself with so many (relative) moving parts (OOP, Functions, imports, modules, loops, coditional logic).
+My favourite part was probably the feeling of competence that accompanied completing a project by myself with so many (relative) moving parts (OOP, Functions, imports, modules, loops, conditional logic).

 ### What would you fix going forward?